apache/activemq/SECURITY.md

 3. Durable Subscriptions - The JMS spec allows authorized connections to connect to any existing durable subscription (combination of client id and subscription name) as long as it is offline.
 Authorized clients are allowed to delete the durable subscriptions as well even if they didn't create it.

 4. BlobMessages - Blob message support is a side-channel for moving large messages with the JMS API by routing the large message through a different endpoint such as http, sftp or scp.
 Clients using BlobMessages are responsible for validating the authenticity and validity of the uri provided by the received message before taking any action such as downloading or deleting the file.
 ActiveMQ recommends using SSL secured transports, with two-way SSL as the most preferred.

+## Non-Security issues

+1. Exploits that are only possible because users did not configure authentication or authorization.
+It is expected users modify the default configuration appropriately to enable security for their environment.

+2. Any attack that require administrative access to be granted.
+For example, by default Jolokia now requires administrative access.
+By definition admins are allowed to do anything, so if the issue requires the user to login with admin credentials then the report will not be accepted and would be treated as a bug.